 Ocean acidification results from the oceans absorbing more carbon dioxide from the atmosphere.
 Human-caused ocean acidification seriously threatens marine mammals, including corals, shellfish, and plankton with skeletons and calcium carbonate shells.
 The weakening of these structures threatens entire marine food webs and ecosystems.

 Coral reefs, for instance, are vital for supporting a diverse array of marine life.
 Acidification can slow coral growth and weaken their skeletal structure, making them more susceptible to erosion and damage.
-The decline of coral reefs can lead to a loss of habitat for many marine species, reducing biodiversity and disrupting marine ecosystems.
+The decline of coral reefs can lead to a loss of habitat for many marine species, reducing biodiversity and disrupting aquatic ecosystems.

 Extreme Weather Events